mlhiter/logseq-task-done-time-mini/README.en.md

 > Silently adds completion information (date, time, and more...) to your DONE state.

+## Note

+This plugin is temporarily incompatible with timetracking; please disable the timetracking function in the settings (Settings-Editor-Enable timetracking, and turn it off).

 ## Background

 I always felt that the DONE state of tasks in Logseq was not perfect; it should automatically add completion time or similar information.